 It will take some time for the dog to realize that your denial and the beep sound are for the same purpose.
 Once it begins to make sense of it, it will start retreating on its own.

-Do not force the dog to cross the boundary.
+Do not force the furry friend to cross the boundary : Fence line

 To be able to pull back and say a no, the dog should first cross the boundary.
 This might not happen some times.
 While wandering in an unleashed way, the dog might sometimes not naturally cross the boundary.
-In such circumstances, it is better not to force the dog to cross boundary.
+In such circumstances, it is better not to force the dog to the boundary line.
 This might confuse it instead of training it.

 How to say a firm NO